susan-davis/stellar-core/README.md

 `d6.dg` -- `UNDO`-safe rolls of six-sided dice; also allows us to rig the dice to stage-manage scripted outcomes.

 `d6-lite.dg` -- drop-in replacement for `d6.dg` for vintage hardware.

-`no-maneuver.dg` -- minimal replacement for `maneuver.dg` when maneuvering isn't needed.

-`no-damage.dg` -- minimal replacement for `damage.dg` when ships aren't going to be damaged.

-`no-sensor.dg` -- minimal replacement for `sensor.dg` when no one will be looking at the sensor output.

 `stdlib.dg` -- the Dialog standard library, not included in source control; get this from the Dialog distribution.